EurekaCommunity/TableRow/README.md

 2. Run `$ carthage update`

-3. Link `TableRow.framework` in your target
+3. Link `TableRow.framework` in your target, add it to `input files` list in Build Phases `Copy Frameworks` script

 ## Customization